Prof. Fankhauser - Portrait

 Malposition of the eyelids is often not just a cosmetic problem, but can also impair vision and eye health.
 An outwardly turned eyelid (ectropion), an inwardly turned eyelid (entropion), or pronounced drooping eyelids often lead to irritation, watery eyes, or even a restricted field of vision.

-At the Bern Eye Center, Prof. Dr Franz Fankhauser offers modern surgical procedures specifically to correct these changes.
-The methods are usually minimally invasive and carried out as gently as possible.
+Prof. Dr Franz Fankhauser offers modern surgical procedures at the Augen Zentrum Fankhauser AG in Bern to correct these changes in a targeted manner.
+The procedures are usually minimally invasive and are carried out as gently as possible.
 The aim is to restore the natural shape and function of the eyelids, thereby providing lasting relief from symptoms.

 In addition to functional improvement, cosmetic results also play an essential role.
 Thanks to many years of experience in eyelid surgery, a treatment method is chosen that combines medical necessity with esthetic harmony.

-Please visit the Bern Eye Center website for more information.
+Please visit the website of the Augen Zentrum Fankhauser AG in Bern for more information.

 SHOW MORE READ LESS